allenai/ai2thor/README.md

 event = controller.step(dict(action='PickupObject', objectId="Mug|0.25|-0.27"))
 ```
 #### Put Object
-If a sim object is in the Agent's Hand, this will put it in/on a target receptacle specified by `receptacleObjectID`.
+A Sim Object in the Agent's hand (`objectId`), will be put in/on a target receptacle specified by `receptacleObjectID`.

 **Receptacle Restrictions:** By default, objects are restricted as to what type of receptacle they can be placed in.
 Please refer to [the Sim Object Info Table](https://docs.google.com/spreadsheets/d/1wx8vWgmFSi-4Gknkwl2fUMG8oRedu-tUklGSvU0oh4U/edit?usp=sharing), check the **_"Pickupable Object Restrictions"_** sheet, and use the dropdown menu under **_"Select Object Type"_** to see which object types can validly be placed in which receptacle types.